What Do Your Dreams About Food Really Mean?

-You wake from restless sleep.
-You're in a cold sweat.
+You wake from restless sleep in a cold sweat.
 You grab at the last wisps of memory.
 What were you dreaming?
 A large rolling object was chasing you, a boulder, and you were wearing a fedora... no, that's Raiders, concentrate.
 It was... you've got it!
-A giant bagel chased you through a saffron field, then you turned into a bartender serving yourself butter and a finger of whiskey.
+A giant bagel chasing you through a saffron field!
+Then you turned into a bartender serving yourself butter and a finger of whiskey.
 A food dream.
-But what meaning?
+But does it all mean?

-According to dream dictionaries you might be avoiding a deceitful lover and escaping life's demands by indulging in its pleasures — at the peril of losing friends.
+According to dream dictionaries, you might be avoiding a deceitful lover and escaping life's demands by indulging in its pleasures — at the peril of losing friends.

-"You can interpret a dream forever," noted Ryan Hurd who runs Dream Studies, a blog that blends dream education and consciousness studies.
+"You can interpret a dream forever," noted Ryan Hurd, who runs Dream Studies, a blog that blends dream education and consciousness studies.
 "But sometimes they are merely expressing the body's desires and feelings through the emotional/visual/long-term-memory-enhanced way of knowing we call dreaming."

 Looking through online dream dictionaries, you see what Mr. Hurd means.
 One notes that seeing asparagus in a dream can be a symbol of prosperity, but that eating it may indicate your actions will result in an unpleasant outcome (yeah, a bad smell).
 So which is it?